Autonomous Material Delivery Robots for Manufacturing in Canada

 Reliable Robots provides autonomous mobile robots (AMRs) and automated guided vehicles (AGVs) for Canadian manufacturers looking to optimize material flow, reduce wasted motion, and support lean production environments.

-Material handling is not a side task.
+Material Delivery is not a side task.
 It is part of production control.

 Manufacturing facilities face three recurring challenges: